 Available on 24th November for £50 +VAT per person for delegates who complete this course and are able to travel to Camelid Veterinary Services Ltd. [This will be organised once the online course is underway and invoiced separately.]

 The practical session gives guidance on how to approach palpation of a female alpaca or llama having difficulty birthing and gives advice on what kit should you have available at birthing time.
 You will have the opportunity to practice manipulation of a mal-positioned foetus using a model of the alpaca pelvis.
 The aim of this practical is to help you to recognise parts of the foetus and learn how to correct a mal-positioned foetus.
 This helps you learn how to aid delivery when this is safe, and when it would be better to call your vet.

 You will also learn how to safely perform procedures that are sometimes required for crias.
 This includes tube-feeding with milk and giving injections.

 Please note that in this practical we use crias that were either stillborn or died very young and have been stored for use in this lab.
 This allows an accurate simulation of palpation.
 Gloves and protective clothing will be provided.

-Please note that full course notes can be purchased at a cost of £25 +VAT including shipping in the UK.
+Please note that full course notes are provided, including shipping in the UK.
 We will post these out to delegates ahead of the course.
 If you wish to participate from outside the UK, please give plenty of time to allow notes to be sent out to you.
 There will be a small supplement for shipping depending on location!